All Episodes

 They still support him.

-This partisan coup d'etat will go down in infamy in the history of this nation.
+This partisan coup d'état will go down in infamy in the history of this nation.

 By the way, that is a crime in progress.

-Never mind, too, that the second article of obstruction was blown out of the water by the Supreme Court that clearly by taking on the issue of executive privilege when there's a conflict between the executive branch, legislative branch, it is the role of the judicial branch to settle disputes when one of the branches seeks remedy, which is now happening.
+Never mind, too, that the second article of obstruction was blown out of the water by the Supreme Court, that clearly by taking on the issue of executive privilege, when there's a conflict between the executive branch, legislative branch, it is the role of the judicial branch to settle disputes when one of the branches seeks remedy, which is now happening.

-As we've been telling you, now I stand, I have not changed my view.
+As we've been telling you, now, I stand, I have not changed my view.

 I do not believe that Donald Trump in any way polls like any conventional politician.

-It just it's it's just the way it is.
+It's just the way it is.

 That was not the case from the very get-go.

-They've had all their hearings, they brought all their hearsay and opinion witnesses.
+They brought all their hearsay and opinion witnesses.

 The one fact witness is on the table.

-Anyway, John McLaughlin, the pollster, is with us, polster strategist, uh McLaughlin and associates, and uh also syndicated columnist attorney, he has now taken on the new role of being the official pollster for all of the Fox Owen-owned uh stations uh across the country, which is a really big job, many of them in swing states, important states like Florida, Georgia, and elsewhere, uh separate and apart from the Fox National polls, which I've not been too particularly pleased with their methodology.
+He has now taken on the new role of being the official pollster for all of the Fox owned stations across the country, which is a really big job, many of them in swing states, important states like Florida, Georgia, and elsewhere, separate and apart from the Fox national polls, which I've not been too particularly pleased with their methodology.

 Guys, welcome back.

-What why is the methodology so flawed by so many of these groups?
+Why is the methodology so flawed by so many of these groups?

-Uh we see an over-polling, oversampling of Democrats.
+We see an overpolling, oversampling of Democrats.

 There are ways to get them to do it.

-Um by the way, those are separate from the Fox affiliate polls.
+And by the way, those are separate from the Fox affiliate polls.

-I'm doing my own polls this year because I got it right in 2016, and I'm gonna make sure I get it right, and we're only gonna air them on your show.
+I'm doing my own polls this year because I got it right in 2016, and I'm going to make sure I get it right.

-So by the way, it's been you, John McLaughlin, and Scott Rasmussen that have been right.
+By the way, it's been you, John McLaughlin, and Scott Rasmussen that have been right.

-Uh Zogby has been right.
+Zogby has been right.

 But look, look at the exit polls.

-All right, so let's go through what we see.
+So let's go through what we see.

 This is a big turnaround.